Install latest release from CRAN:

 R-packages

-R-packages can be scanned using the pkg
+R-package folders can be scanned with the pkg

 argument in checkglobals()